Introduction to EstateExec–

 Serving as an estate executor can be challenging, and for many of us, it will be the first (and only) time we do it.
 EstateExec is designed to help you make the process as painless and as simple as possible.
 Think of EstateExec™ for estate disposition as Quicken® is for personal finance management.
 It can't do it for you, but it can provide great assistance.

 EstateExec provides a customized list of executor tasks, plus a centralized location to collect, manage, and optionally share estate data.

 EstateExec also includes a number of discount offers from name-brand suppliers for services commonly needed by executors.

 These discount offers are associated with particular tasks assigned to your estate, and are usually from name-brand suppliers.
 EstateExec does not recommend or receive compensation from these discount providers; we make these offers available simply as a service to our customers.

 You can optionally share data with other people, including your attorney or other interested parties (such as heirs), giving them "view-only" or "edit" access.
 You can also export data into PDF or data files (CSV).

-You can use EstateExec free for 10 days.
+You can use EstateExec free for 10 days – no credit card, email, or registration required!
 If you want to continue using it after the introductory period, just click the License Now button in your estate's Overview tab.
 While EstateExec does not provide legal or tax advice, it will likely save you weeks of effort and thousands of dollars.